essic/prez-benchmartdotnet/PITCHME.md

 You suspect that somewhere in the code, some part is significantly more time consuming than other

 +++
-Performance is an issue (or feature) and you need to make sure of the effect of a specific piece of code / component at runtime.
+Performance is an issue (or feature) and you need to make sure of the effect of a specific piece of code / component at runtime

++++
+Failure to calculate correct metrics

 ---